Pruthvirajsinh-Zala/BCA/README.md

 # My-Project
+This are simply the code files I commit while learning.
+May not be 100% accurate.
-Following are the files for the project made in Hackathon "code carnival" Author - Pruthvirajsinh Zala
+Author - Pruthvirajsinh Zala